top of page

 Photo of Boubé

 Born in Niger in the village of Iferouane on the edge of the Ténéré desert, Boubé grew up in a community known for hosting one of the most important Tuareg music festivals in the region.
 Surrounded by hypnotic desert rhythms and the dramatic Tamgak mountains, he learned to sing and play several instruments central to Tuareg “desert blues,” the guitar-driven style associated with Berber nomads of the central Sahara.
 A self-taught musician, he began touring at the age of 13 with groups throughout West and North Africa, and later performed internationally as a percussionist with Bombino and Mdou Moctar, two of Tuareg music’s biggest stars.
-Now based in Montreal, he released his debut album Issaktan (2023) independently, followed by the album Voyager (2025) with the Nuits d'Afrique record label.
-Presenting a sound that moves between meditative desert ballads and more energetic, rock-leaning pieces, Boubé is a rising star in the Tuareg music scene.
+Now based in Montreal, he released his debut album Issaktan (2023) independently, followed by Voyager (2025) with the Nuits d’Afrique record label.

 “Salam Alaykoum” (Peace Be With You) is a call for unity among the peoples of the Sahara and Maghreb.
-Boubé addresses communities in Mali, Algeria, Morocco, Niger, Libya, offering salutations to Tuareg, Amazigh and Kabyle listeners.
+On the Desert Blues track, Boubé addresses communities in Mali, Algeria, Morocco, Niger, Libya, offering salutations to Tuareg, Amazigh and Kabyle listeners.
 The message is direct and hopeful, framed as both greeting and invitation: a reminder that peace begins with acknowledging one another and recognizing shared roots in the desert.

 Featured on: